Building Trust Through Cybersecurity: A Competitive Edge for Mortgage Companies

 Frequently Asked Questions

 Borrowers share Social Security numbers, bank account details, and financial histories during the mortgage process.
-A data breach exposes that information and triggers customer churn rates of 18-25% in financial services.
-A 2025 TransUnion survey found 29% of consumers reported fraud losses averaging $1,747 per incident.
+A data breach exposes that information and triggers customer churn rates of 18 to 25 percent in financial services.
+A 2025 TransUnion survey found 29 percent of consumers reported fraud losses averaging $1,747 per incident.
 Companies that demonstrate strong data protection through visible security metrics build trust that directly influences borrower decisions.

 The FTC Safeguards Rule requires mortgage lenders to maintain a written information security program, designate a Qualified Individual to oversee it, conduct periodic written risk assessments, implement MFA for system access, encrypt customer data in transit and at rest, perform annual penetration testing, and report breaches affecting 500 or more consumers within 30 days.
 Non-compliance can result in fines up to $100,000 per violation.